etcaples/better-meal-splitter/README.md

 - the remove items function needs to not only visually remove the item row, but also decrement the users' subtotals
 - sanitize inputs of tax and tip (only allow certain types of numbers)
 - prevent item submission if there's no eaters selected
+- don't allow empty string inputs for username
+- don't allow empty strings for tax/tip (unless you handle that case and default it to 0)
+- make sure only numbers are added for tax/tip -- maybe an npm module for input?